hyoban/sakuin/README.md

 <!-- /automd -->

-Most of functions take a `HANDLE` as the first argument, and return what you need to build your site.
+Most of functions take `HandleOrCharacterId` and `NoteId` as the arguments, and return what you need to build your site.

 ## See also